CHIP-AstroPi/docs/docs/design.md

 We'll collect data mainly from the near-infrared camera.
 We plan to [parse](#23-satellite-imagery-parsing) in real-time the collected imagery and store them with the extracted data.

 ### 2.2.
 Post-Izzy elaboration
-We'll run the parsing process on historic satellite imagery and use the obtained data, with the ones coming from the "Izzy" real-time elaboration, to elaborate a statistic model able to "predict" the future impact.
+We'll run the parsing process on historic satellite imagery and use the obtained data, with the ones coming from the Izzy real-time elaboration, to elaborate a statistic model able to "predict" the future impact.

 ### 2.3.
 Satellite imagery parsing
 Our program will run various classification and detection algorithms on the captured images.
 We intend to detect as many elements as we can, starting from a few mandatory ones: